pangenome/pggb/README.md

 ```

 The final output will match `outdir/in.fa.*final.gfa`.
-By default, several intermediate files are produced.
-We render 1D and 2D visualizations of the graph with [odgi](https://doi.org/10.1093/bioinformatics/btac308), which are very useful to understand the result of the build.
+By default, we render 1D and 2D visualizations of the graph with [odgi](https://doi.org/10.1093/bioinformatics/btac308), which are very useful to understand the result of the build.

 See also [this step-by-step example](https://pggb.readthedocs.io/en/latest/rst/quick_start.html) for more information.